binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Refer to the [Costs and Trade-offs](#network-costs-and-trade-offs) subsection of the Network chapter.

 ### Violations of Least Privilege

+It is worth investing the effort to make sure only the required user permissions are granted.
+As discussed, there are tools you can use to help speed this process up and make it more accurate.

 * **Running services as root**: Always start with the minimum permissions possible and add if necessary, it is far easier to add than to remove
 * **Configuration Settings Changed Ad Hoc**: Remember detection works where prevention fails, that means in this case, where your change control fails, because it is decided not to use it, you need something to detect changes and notify someone that cares.
 For this, there are also other options specifically designed for this.
 For a collection of such tooling, review the [Tooling](#cloud-countermeasures-aws-additional-tooling) sections.